 Welcome to PSYO 270!
 I am looking forward to being your instructor this term.
-I am a PhD candidate at UBCO, and my research/teaching interests include social media use, technology and social relationships, and research methods and statistics.
+I recently completed my PhD at UBCO, and my research/teaching interests include social media use, technology and social relationships, and research methods and statistics.
 I am passionate about supporting undergraduate students as they explore their interests in psychology and beyond.